๐Ÿ•Principles of Food Science

 Pure Food and Drug Act of 1906

-• First federal food safety law—passed in response to public outrage over unsanitary conditions in the meatpacking industry exposed by Upton Sinclair's The Jungle
+• First federal food safety law, passed in response to public outrage over unsanitary conditions in the meatpacking industry exposed by Upton Sinclair's The Jungle and bolstered by Harvey Wiley's years of advocacy and research on food adulteration

 • Prohibited adulteration and misbranding of food and drugs, establishing that manufacturers could be held legally responsible for product quality

-• Created the foundation for the FDA, though the agency wasn't formally named until later; marked the beginning of federal food oversight
+• Created the foundation for the FDA, though the agency wasn't formally named until 1930; marked the beginning of federal food oversight

 Federal Food, Drug, and Cosmetic Act of 1938

-• Expanded FDA authority significantly—passed after the sulfanilamide disaster killed over 100 people, proving the 1906 law was insufficient
+• Expanded FDA authority significantly, passed after the sulfanilamide disaster (an untested drug solvent, diethylene glycol, killed over 100 people), proving the 1906 law was insufficient

 • Introduced pre-market safety requirements for new drugs, shifting the burden of proof to manufacturers to demonstrate safety before selling products

-• Mandated accurate labeling and gave FDA power to set food standards, establishing the regulatory framework still used today
+• Mandated accurate labeling and gave FDA power to set standards of identity for foods, establishing the regulatory framework still used today

-• Requires honest quantity and identity disclosure—consumers must be able to compare products accurately based on package information
+• Requires honest quantity and identity disclosure so consumers can compare products accurately based on package information

 • Prevents deceptive packaging practices such as misleading container sizes or confusing unit measurements